AFishingAddiction/AFishingAddiction.github.io/_posts/2014-03-07-my-tackle-bag.md

 ---
 layout: post
 title: My Canvas Tackle Bag
+permalink: /my-tackle-bag/
 excerpt: For Christmas 2011, I asked Santa to upgrade my plastic tackle box to a canvas tackle bag.
 He didn't bring me one, but he did give me a gift card for Gander Mountain and asked me to pick out my own.
-permalink: /my-tackle-bag/
+author: dan
 date: 2014-03-07T07:12:02+00:00

-author: dan
+related: [/5-bank-fishing-tips/,/6-tips-for-exploring-fishing-spots/,/6-things-to-do-in-the-fishing-off-season,]
 seo:
   type: BlogPosting
-tags:
+tags: [equipment, tackle]
-  - equipment
-  - tackle
-related: [/5-bank-fishing-tips/,/6-tips-for-exploring-fishing-spots/,/6-things-to-do-in-the-fishing-off-season,]
 ---
 For Christmas 2011, I asked Santa to upgrade my plastic tackle box to a canvas tackle bag.
 He didn't bring me one, but he did give me a gift card for Gander Mountain and asked me to pick out my own.
 Given the small amount of lures and baits I had at the time, this is what I picked out: